f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>Once the dust had settled, three main technologies stood heads and shoulders above</span>
     <span>the others.
 Although Perl was still a popular scripting language with a strong follow</span>
     <span>ing, PHP&rsquo;s simplicity and built-in links to the MySQL database program had earned it</span>
     <span>more than double the number of users.
-And JavaScript, which had become an essen‐</span>
-    <span>tial part of the equation for dynamically manipulating Cascading Style Sheets (CSS)</span>
+And JavaScript, which had become an essential part of the equation for dynamically manipulating Cascading Style Sheets (CSS)</span>
     <span>and HTML, now took on the even more muscular task of handling the client side of</span>
     <span>the Ajax process.
 Under Ajax, web pages perform data handling and send requests to</span>
     <span>web servers in the background without the web user being aware that this is going</span>
     <span>on.</span><br/>
-    <span>No doubt the symbiotic nature of PHP and MySQL helped propel them both for‐</span>
-    <span>ward, but what attracted developers to them in the first place?
+    <span>No doubt the symbiotic nature of PHP and MySQL helped propel them both forward, but what attracted developers to them in the first place?
 The simple answer has</span>
     <span>to be the ease with which you can use them to quickly create dynamic elements on</span>
     <span>websites.
 MySQL is a fast and powerful, yet easy to use, database system that offers</span>
     <span>just about anything a website would need in order to find and serve up data to brows</span>